 For the purposes of this paper, we will use CMAA2 to refer to CMAA 2.0.

 Meaning of conservative and morphological

 We use the term conservative to refer to the unique approach of classification and resolving of aliasing artifacts designed to preserve overall sharpness of the input image while still providing a visually pleasing aliased result.
-In other words, our anti-aliasing heuristic is guided by two objectives: getting as cloth to ground truth as possible while at the same time minimizing the change to the input image.
+In other words, our anti-aliasing heuristic is guided by two objectives: getting as close to ground truth as possible while at the same time minimizing the change to the input image.
 We use the term morphological to identify it as belonging to the same class of algorithms as the original morphological antialiasing.2

 Why integrate with Multi-Sample Anti-Aliasing (MSAA)?